fauconraba/online-shop/README.md

 .
 File Separation: making the project organized and easier to extend<br>
 ### menu interface
 ┌───────────────────────────────────────────┐
 │ Welcome to the Online Shopping Cart!      │ ├───────────────────────────────────────────┤
 │ 1.
-View Available Products                            │
+View Available P                       │
 │ 2.
 Add Product to Cart                    │
 │ 3.
 Remove Product from Cart                │
 │ 4.
 View Cart                               │
 │ 5.
 Checkout                                │
 │ 0.
 Exit                                    │
 ├───────────────────────────────────────────┤
 │ Enter your choice:                        │
 └───────────────────────────────────────────┘